Sandro-GG/taskflow/README.md

 4. **Environment Configuration**:
    * Create a `.env` file in the root directory.
    * Add `VITE_API_URL=http://localhost:5050`.
-   * (The app will use this to communicate with the backend).
+   * (The app will use this to communicate with the backend)